glanzkaiser/GKBoginyFreyaBank/README.md

 - From Glanz to Freya (Kahitna - Takkan Terganti song)
 - From Freya to Glanz (I make you listen to it first -Freya)

+I wanna call the stars.
+Down from the sky.
+I wanna live a day.
+That never dies.
+I wanna change the world.
+Only for you.
+All the impossible.
+I wanna do

+- From Glanz to Freya (When You Tell Me That You Love Me -Diana Ross)
 ```

 A place to put codes that can help us to make decision on which to invest, where to invest.
 If I have USD 10,000 now and want to make USD 100,000 under 1 year perhaps stocks market is the best place, but which one?
 Since bonds is safe but the yield is not as high as stocks.